Electronic Communications and Information Technology Resources

 II.
 Department’s Responsibilities

-Departments should consult with Employee Relations and their technical support person to develop appropriate departmental policies and procedures regarding information technology resources.
-See HR Manager’s Toolbox. http://hr.vanderbilt.edu/toolbox/index.php
+Departments should consult with their Human Resources Consultant and technical support person to develop appropriate departmental policies and procedures regarding information technology resources.
+See HR Manager’s Toolbox. /toolbox/index.php

 A. Departments are responsible for ensuring that individuals are assigned the appropriate level of security access to systems.
-This includes removing access or reducing levels of access when staff members are assigned to job roles that no longer require that level of access.
+This includes removing access or reducing levels of access when employees are assigned to job roles that no longer require that level of access.

 B. Upon transfer or termination of employment, supervisors should immediately initiate request to remove or transfer access to information technology resources.
 Departments should also follow-up to confirm access has been removed or changed.